Aunt Vadge: back and abdominal pain, bloating, gas, after first-time sex

 Hi Aunt Vadge,

-I am 18 years old and recently new to having sex.
-Despite this, I am on birth control and have been for the past two years.
+I’m 18 and fairly new to having sex.
+I’m on birth control, and have been for the past two years.

-I had sex two days ago and have been experiencing bloating, gassiness and mild abdominal pain.
-Recently, I have also been experiencing mild lower back pain.
+I had sex two days ago and have been getting bloating, gassiness and mild abdominal pain.
+Lately I’ve also had mild lower back pain.

-After we had sex, I had some minor vaginal bleeding… could that mean he broke my hymen?
-I have never had bloating like this before, only slight bloating during the first few days of my period, but my period is not due for another two weeks.
+After sex I had some minor vaginal bleeding – could that mean he broke my hymen?
+I’ve never had bloating like this before, only a little during the first few days of my period, but my period isn’t due for another two weeks.

-I am very confused and scared.
-Any information to help clear up the problem would be greatly appreciated!
+I’m very confused and scared.
+Any information would be greatly appreciated!

 Perplexed